CERT-Polska/karton-playground/README.md

 ### 5. Parting thoughts

 Hopefully that wasn't too hard.
-We've tried to give representative examples of kartons you may want to create, but of course they're oversimplified.
+We've tried to give representative examples of karton services you may want to create, but of course they're oversimplified.

-The true power of karton lies in the composability, for example imagine a pair of kartons:
+The true power of karton lies in the composability, for example imagine a pair of karton services:

 - `karton-url-extractor` that extracts (potentially) malicious URLs from incoming samples and sends them to karton
 - `karton-downloader` that downloads incoming URLs and sends them for further processing

 They are both useless alone, but together together they form a great team.
-And later we can easily add new consumers and producers of URLs (for example twitter scrappers, external feeds like urlhaus, etc).
+And later we can easily add new consumers and producers of URLs (for example twitter scrappers, external feeds like URLhaus, etc).

 That's it for now, good luck in your karton endeavours.